The reason for the Connecting Safely Online Hub

-Our Connecting Safely Online hub helps equip both young people with SEND,(special educational needs and disabilities) their parents and carers with the right tools to stop them ‘falling through the net’ on social media.
+Our Connecting Safely Online hub helps equip both young people with SEND,(special educational needs and disabilities) and their parents and carers with the right tools to stop them ‘falling through the net’ on social media.

-We created this comes as young people with SEND identified areas where they are ‘more vulnerable’ to online risks and needed greater support – especially on social media.
+This comes as young people with SEND identified areas where they are ‘more vulnerable’ to online risks and needed greater support – especially on social media.
 It is a vital new resource and is supported by UK’s Safeguarding Minister.

 As part of a joint initiative, the online safety joined forces with Youthworks and Facebook to hold a series of workshops with teenagers aged 13 to 17 with additional learning needs and their parents or carers.

 The findings of the workshops and extensive consultation with young people throughout the hub creation identified key areas where children with SEND needed greater support on social media.
 The findings, which have been detailed in The Life Online for Children with SEND report, published today, identified areas where young people with SEND differ from typical children in relation to online safety.

 Firstly, many with additional learning needs lack the critical thinking skills, and sometimes the consideration for consequences that young people without additional learning needs have.
 This can mean they are more trusting of both people they encounter and content they see online.
 It also meant they had fewer concerns around privacy and were keen to have public profiles.
 Finally, they are also more open to parents and carers being involved in their online lives and having their devices regularly checked.

 Support for parents and carers with children of SEND

 While parents or carers of young people with SEND recognised the huge benefits of social media for their children, they also had a series of concerns ranging from their child developing extreme views to fears that their child could be easily manipulated online.